TruncatedDinoSour/124/README.md

 -   `/tr` for ai-powered translations
 -   `/deepai` for more customisable deepai model access
 -   `/prodia` for more customisable prodia model access
+-   ping `/everyone` individually with a single command
 -   easy setup
 -   developer-friendly configuration in `src/bot124/const.py`
 -   feature packed and light